liamnichols/nltool/README.md

 Options:
   --join-contractions    Contractions will be returned as one token.
   --join-names           Typically, multiple-word names will be returned as multiple tokens, following the standard tokenization practice of the tagger.
-  --omit-other           Omit tokens of type Other (non-linguistic items, such as symbols).
+  --json                 Print output in JSON format --omit-other           Omit tokens of type Other (non-linguistic items, such as symbols).
   --omit-punctuation     Omit tokens of type Punctuation (all punctuation).
   --omit-whitespace      Omit tokens of type Whitespace (whitespace of all sorts).
   --omit-words           Omit tokens of type Word (items considered to be words).
-  -h, --help             Show help information
+  --pretty-print         Pretty Print JSON output when using --json command -h, --help             Show help information
   -u, --unit <value>     Unit segmentation to tokenize by.
 Default is 'word'
 ```